owaismohammad/cuddly-octo-potato/README.md

-# nexml-rag
+# EvalRAG

-RAG app built for SIH to automate and streamline the evaluation of research proposals.
+RAG app built for Smart India Hackathon to automate and streamline the evaluation of research proposals.

 ## Project Setup (using uv)